-Contacts Resolved on First Contact: This is the total numbers of contact that were completely resolved during the course of the first inbound contact initiated by the customer (and that therefore do not require additional contact(s) to resolve the issue) divided by total numbers of contacts handled by agents - expressed as a percent.
-Also known as first call resolution (FCR) and first time final
+Calls Resolved on First Call: This is the total numbers of calls that were completely resolved during the course of the first inbound call initiated by the customer (and that therefore do not require a call back to resolve the issue) divided by total numbers of calls handled by agents - expressed as a percent.
+Also known as first call resolution (FCR) and first time final.